-It only took me living through one summer in Florida before I started wondering if I should air condition my garage.
+No one likes a hot garage.
+It only took me living through one summer in Florida before I wondered if I should air condition my garage.

-It may seem like an easy question, but unfortunately there’s more to it if you want to do it right.
-If you don’t, you could end up spending more time and money than you should.
+It may seem like an easy question, but unfortunately, there’s more to it if you want to do it right.
+If you don’t, you could spend more time and money than you should.

-Should I air-condition my garage?
-Depending on where you live, air conditioning your garage is the best option to keep it cool.
-Smaller garages can use window AC units or portable air conditioners.
-Larger garages should opt for professionally installed ductless systems.
-You also want to consider adding insulation to help your air conditioner be as efficient as possible.
+Depending on where you live, installing a garage air conditioner is the best option to keep it cool.
+Smaller garages can use a window air conditioner or portable AC units.
+3-car or larger garages should choose a professionally installed ductless air conditioner.
+Adding an insulated garage door and wall insulation will help your garage air conditioner to more energy efficient.

-Air conditioning your garage may be the best solution for you, but it’s not the only one.
+Air conditioning in your garage may be the best solution, but it’s not the only one.
 We’ll talk about some of those solutions below.

-First, let’s talk about some of the reasons why you might want to want to air condition your garage in the first place.
+First, let’s talk about some reasons you might want to air condition your garage in the first place.

-There are several great reasons to want to air condition your garage but mine was pretty simple: I didn’t want to be dripping in sweat.
+There are several great reasons to want to air condition your garage, but mine was pretty simple.

 Here are some other reasons why you should :

-- Cool off your workspace: If you have a small woodworking or welding workshop in your garage, then working in 100+ degree temperatures can sap your strength and even damage your projects.
+- Cool off a hot garage: If you have a small woodworking or welding workshop in your garage, working in 100+ degrees can sap your strength and even damage your projects.

 - Keep appliances from overheating: Maybe you have an extra freezer, refrigerator, or another piece of equipment in your garage for emergency beverages.
 The hotter your garage is, the more that refrigerator has to work to keep cool.
 That raises your electricity bill and shortens the life of the fridge too.

-Whatever the reason, if you need to get better control over the temperature in your garage, chances are you need some form of air conditioning.
+Whatever the reason, if you need better control over your garage’s temperature, you likely need some air conditioning.

-In the simplest scenario, homeowners who live in mild climates would only need air conditioning for the summer and only when temperatures inside the garage reach over 90 degrees.
+Homeowners who live in mild climates only need air conditioning for the summer and only when temperatures inside the garage reach over 90 degrees.

-In this case, if you have a window in your garage, you can use a very inexpensive window-mounted air conditioner.
+If you have a window in your garage, you can use a very inexpensive window ac unit.

-Window Air Conditioners are the simplest air conditioners to operate and install.
-Most of us have been using them since we were kids.
-They’re inexpensive and easy to operate.
 Most window units have directional vents, so you can put the colder air where you want it.
-They also have manual on\off switches so if you need to keep them on or turn them off for economy, you’re in control.
+They also have manual on\off switches, so if you need to keep them on or turn them off for economy, you’re in control.

-A portable air conditioner can effectively cool your garage, but there are some tips and tricks that you can use to help it be more efficient and save you money.
-I share a few of them my article linked above.
+A portable air conditioner can effectively cool your garage.
+Still, there are some tips and tricks that you can use to help it be more efficient and save you money.

 Homes with bigger than two-car garages have more cubic feet to cool and more openings to let cool air escape.
 Window units or swamp coolers just wouldn’t be effective in this situation.

-That’s when you need a dedicated, permanent solution.
-Something similar to the unit you use to cool the rest of your home.
+That’s when you need a dedicated, permanent solution like the central air conditioning unit you use to cool the rest of your home.

 Most home air conditioning units use ducting and fans to move the cool air throughout the house.

-If you’re reading this at home, you can probably just look around the room and you’ll see air returns or ‘registers’ along the floor or ceiling.
-These vents are vital to keep air circulating through your home.
+If you’re reading this at home, you can probably just look around the room and find air returns or ‘registers’ along the floor or ceiling.
+These vents are vital to keeping air circulating through your home.

 NEVER vent the air from your garage into your home!